Evaluating a Keystroke Biometric Authentication System

 - Go to the KeyTrac System and perform the following tasks:

-- Type as requested to create your profile (train the system)
+- Type as requested your userid and password to create your profile (train the system)

 - Attempt to login as yourself and record the score as Authentic Score

-- Have your neighbor attempt to login as you and record the score as Impostor Score
+- Have your partner attempt to login as you on the same keyboard and record the score as Impostor Score

 - Performing an analysis of the data: the data are entered into the prepared spreadsheet that automatically performs an analysis of the data.

-- One participant enters the authentic and imposter scores from each participant into the spreadsheet.
+- One participant, or perhaps the instructor's assistant, enters the authentic and imposter scores from each participant into the spreadsheet to obtain the results.

 - Determining the performance (accuracy) of the biometric system: usually measured by the Equal Error Rate (EER) or the Performance (1-EER) of the system.